ALEZOEX/webrtc-calls/README.md

 docker run -p 3030:3030 webrtc-conference
 ```

-##🔧 Usage
+##🔧 Troubleshooting

+### Common Issues and Solutions

+1. **Participants not appearing in the video grid**
+   - This is typically caused by one of these issues:
+     - Incoming calls are missed because the call handler is registered too late (after getUserMedia)
+     - Mobile browsers (especially iOS) block autoplay of remote video withaudio
+     - Network restrictions (CGNAT/mobile networks) requiring TURN servers

+2. **Fixes implemented**
+   - Incoming calls are now registered immediately after PeerJS initialization
+   - Added support for muted autoplay on mobile devices with "Tap to unmute" overlay
+   - Implemented TURN servers (OpenRelay) for network traversal
+   - Added ICE connection state debugging for troubleshooting

+3. **Forcing TURN for testing**
+   To test if network issues are causing connection problems:
+   - Uncomment the `iceTransportPolicy: 'relay'` line in the PEER_CONFIG in `views/room.ejs`
+   - Thisforces all connections through TURN servers
+   - If this works, the issue is with NAT traversal

+4. **ICE Connection State Debugging**
+   The application now logs ICE connection states to the browser console:
+   - Look for "ICE [peerId] [state]" and "PC [peerId] [state]"messages
+   - States like "connected" or "completed" indicate successful connections
+   - States like "failed" or "disconnected" indicate network issues

-1. **Create a Room**: Click "Create Room" on the main page to generate a new conference room with a unique ID
+##🔧Usage1. **Create a Room**: Click "Create Room" on the main page to generate a new conference room with a unique ID
 2. **Join a Room**: Click "Join Room" and enter your username and room ID
 3. **Video Controls**:
    - Toggle camera on/off